Structured Difference-of-Q via Orthogonal Learning: Related Work

-\textbf{Related work. }There is a large body of work on offline policy evaluation and optimization in offline reinforcement learning \citep{jin2021pessimism,xie2021bellman}, including approaches that leverage importance sampling or introduce marginalized versions \citep{jl16,thomas2015high,kallus2019double,liu2018breaking}.
-For Markov decision processes, other papers study statistically semiparametrically efficient estimation of the policy value \citep{kallus2019double,kallus2019efficiently,xie2023semiparametrically,kallus2022stateful,}.
-The literature on dynamic treatment regimes (DTRs) studies a method called advantage learning \citep{schulte2014q}, although DTRs in general lack reward at every timestep, whereas we are particularly motivated on sparsity implications that arise jointly from reward and transition structure.
-In particular, beyond policy value estimation, we aim to recover the entire contrast function.
-Prior works that consider policy optimization under a restricted function class can require estimating difficult policy-dependent nuisance functions; we maximize the advantage function without further restricting functional complexity, which requries re-estimating nuisance functions at every timestep (but not every \textit{iteration} of policy optimization, as in \citep{xu2021doubly}).
+There is a large body of work on offline policy evaluation and optimization in offline reinforcement learning \citep{jin2021pessimism,xie2021bellman}, including approaches that leverage importance sampling or introduce marginalized versions \citep{jl16,thomas2015high,kallus2019double,liu2018breaking}.
+For Markov decision processes, {other papers study statistically semiparametrically efficient or doubly-robust estimation, but of the \textit{averaged policy value} $\E[V_1^{\pi^e}(S_1)]$, rather than MSE convergence of the difference-of-Q function as we do here \citep{kallus2019double,kallus2019efficiently,xie2023semiparametrically}}.
+The literature on dynamic treatment regimes (DTRs) studies a method called advantage learning \citep{schulte2014q}, although DTRs in general lack reward at every timestep, whereas we are particularly motivated by sparsity implications that arise jointly from reward and transition structure.
+Beyond policy value estimation, we seek the entire contrast function.

+Advantage functions appear in RL and dynamic treatment regimes \citep{neumann2008fitted,murphy2003optimal}.
+However, policy optimization is hard because \textit{which} contrast it evaluates is time-$t$ policy dependent when optimizing at time $t$.
+Our difference-of-$Q$ functions are independent of candidate time-$t$ policies when optimizing at time $t$.

+\citet{pan2023learning,pan2024skill} estimate the advantage function without estimating $Q$-functions, but introduces a more difficult nonconvex constraint on the action-average of advantages.
+The motivations are different; the methods are complementary; we focus on improved statistical guarantees. \citet{farias2022markovian} develop an estimator called Differences-In-Q for the difference in average value under all-treat or all-control.
+The estimator averages a difference of Q functions for variance reduction.
+Our method can be used, although they target a different average policy value estimand.